Denny Creek Trail & Natural Water Slides (One of Our Favorites!)

 One thing I have seen more people bring in recent years, are those little foam paddle boards you can grab at the dollar store.
 They then slide down on those, for some added cushion.

-The water was beautiful, but cold.
-Most of the kids found it refreshing, but the youngest kiddo we had with us found it too cold, and spent most of her time on the rocks.
+The water was beautiful but cold.
+Most of the kids found it refreshing, but the youngest kiddo we had with us found it too cold and spent most of her time on the rocks.
 Looking for beautiful rocks was a real highlight for the kids too.
 They found ones that they thought looked like diamonds and from that minute on, they became diamond hunters for the day.
-I saw lots of kids playing with the rocks, so I think its more then just my kids who loved that aspect.
+I saw lots of kids playing with the rocks, so I think it’s more than just my kids who loved that aspect.

 There are fun pools at the bottom of all these little water slides that are perfect for the kids to play in.
 They are not too deep (got about waist deep for some of the kids in the deepest areas), and again they are cold – but refreshing!